-Hardshell jackets, which represent the best of waterproof breathable technologies, are made with better materials and construction techniques than rain shells.
-Choosing between a hardshell (which costs an average of $400) and a rain shell (roughly $150) comes down to two factors: durability and breathability.
+Hardshell jackets are generally made with fancier materials than rain jackets and they're thus considerably more expensive.
+Deciding whether you need to spend that extra moolah should come down to two considerations: durability and breathability.
 Do the activities you participate in, and the places you go, warrant a more durable jacket?
-If so, then consider a hardshell.
-Do you need simple rain protection in warm climates or seasons, or is staying dry in sub-zero temperatures of critical importance?
-If you really need a breathable jacket, we recommend the hardshell.
+If so, consider a hardshell.
+Do you simply need rain protection during low exertion activities, or are you hoping to stay dry while also charging uphill?
+If the latter, we recommend a hardshell.

 Waterproofness and Breathability

-The primary conclusion from our testing is that the specific waterproof breathable technology matters less than the design, weight, fit, and features of your jacket.
-All of the waterproof breathable membranes on the market work, and have a heap of marketing money standing behind them to try to prove their "superior" technology to you, the consumer.
-The reality is that even after months of daily hands-on testing, it is nearly impossible to determine exactly which one works best.
-All the evidence is anecdotal and dependent on the varying conditions of the day.
-Even when conducting our "treadmill test," where conditions were normalized for every jacket, it was very difficult to tell which technology was the best.
-Basically, a hardshell's performance is as much (or more) a factor of an individual's metabolism, weather conditions, and product specific features such as sizing, ventilation, and the ability to resist abrasion, body oils, and dirt, as it is a product of the materials used in its waterproof/breathable membrane.
-That said, we'll briefly discuss water resistance and breathability.
+One big conclusion from our testing is that the specific waterproof/breathable fabric matters less than the design, weight, fit, and features of the jacket.
+All of the waterproof/breathable membranes on the market work, and have a mountain of marketing money behind them to try to prove their novel "superiority".
+The reality is that even after months of daily hands-on testing, it is nearly impossible to determine exactly which one works the best.
+All the evidence is anecdotal and too dependent on the varying conditions of the day.

-Although the industry lacks a uniform testing system that would provide comparable results, water resistance can be quantified with the water column test.
-That procedure measures the height of water that can be held vertically in a column over a fabric swatch before the inherent pressure causes the fabric to leak.
-The majority of hardshell jackets tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
-Hurricane force rain, for example, produces the equivalent pressure of 7,000mm and a fire hose held at 30ft., 11,000mm.
+Although the industry lacks a uniform testing system that would provide comparable results, water resistance can be quantified with a water column test.
+This procedure measures the height of water that can be held vertically in a column over a fabric swatch before the inherent pressure causes the fabric to leak.
+The majority of hardshell jackets tested here have water column ratings of 20,000 mm, which far exceeds the pressures found in environmental conditions.
+Hurricane-force rain, for example, produces an equivalent pressure of 7,000 mm while a fire hose held at 30 feet only supplies 11,000 mm.
 Thus, all of the shells tested here are functionally waterproof.

-As we stated above, we do not think that specific waterproof breathable technologies should be a starting point for determining which hardshell jacket to buy.
-However, for the curious, we have done our best to briefly describe the various technologies available on the market today.
+We don't think that specific waterproof/breathable technologies should be a starting point for determining which hardshell jacket to buy.
+For the curious, however, we'll do our best to briefly describe the various technologies available on the market today.

-The GORE-TEX Pro membrane, formerly Pro Shell and XCR (Extended Comfort Range) before that, is the company's premium product that offers a 35%+ increase in breathability over its standard 3-layer GORE-TEX.
-It also offers the company's best abrasion-resistance-to-weight ratio.
+The Gore-Tex Pro membrane, formerly Pro Shell and XCR (Extended Comfort Range) before that, is the company's premium product that offers a 35%+ increase in breathability over standard 3-layer Gore-Tex.
+It also provides the company's best abrasion-resistance-to-weight ratio.
 Pro is W.L.
 Gore's most expensive membrane.
-All jackets that feature it have three layers and are designed for professionals, such as athletes and guides, who spend extended periods (weeks to months) outside.
-Both the Pro and Standard 3-layer consist of an outer face fabric, an ePTFE membrane, and a micro grid liner fabric.
-The Pro membrane is air permeable, whereas the Standard 3-layer membrane has an ultra-thin polyurethane (PU) layer that is not air permeable.
-GORE-TEX Pro jackets must be paired with face fabrics of at least 40 denier for higher abrasion resistance and longer durability.
-Three of the products we tested feature a GORE-TEX Pro membrane, including the Arc'teryx Alpha FL, the Arc'teryx Beta AR, and The North Face Free Thinker Jacket.
+All jackets that feature it have three layers and are designed for professionals, such as athletes and guides, who spend extended periods outside.
+Both the Pro and Standard 3-layer consist of an outer face fabric, an ePTFE membrane, and a microgrid liner fabric.
+The Pro membrane is air permeable, whereas the Standard 3-layer membrane has an ultra-thin polyurethane layer that is not air permeable.

-GORE C-Knit backer technology was new for winter of 2015/16, and was only used on one jacket that we tested that year.
-However, this year we find it used in conjunction with most of the GORE-TEX 3-layer jackets we tested.
-C-Knit is not a new type of membrane, but rather a new type of laminate that comprises the inner of the three layers.
-The laminate uses a new "circular knit form" (hence C-Knit) that according to Gore allows layers to be up to 10% lighter and 15% more breathable using less bulky construction.
-The Marmot Cerro Torre, Black Diamond Helio Alpine Shell, Outdoor Research Furio, and Patagonia Refugitive all use this technology as the inside layer of their shell construction.
+Gore C-Knit backer technology is not a new type of membrane, but rather a new type of laminate that comprises the inner of the three layers.
+The laminate uses a new "circular knit form" (hence C-Knit) that, according to Gore, allows layers to be up to 10% lighter and 15% more breathable using less bulky construction.
+The lightweight Dynafit Radical is one example of a jacket that uses this as its inside layer.

-Active Shell is W.L.
+Gore-Tex Active is W.L.
 Gore's newest, lightest, and most breathable membrane.
-It is an improved, three-layer version of PacLite that is intended for high output activities of shorter duration (weekend backcountry ski trips, fast and light alpine climbs).
-It is not intended to be worn under a 70 lb. pack.
-Active Shell achieves its lower weight and increased breathability through improved construction; the polyurethane layer serves as an adhesive that bonds the inner lining to the membrane, a process that uses less glue than Pro and Performance Shell.
+It is an improved, three-layer version of their PacLite fabric that is intended for high output activities of shorter duration (weekend backcountry ski trips, fast and light alpine climbs).
+It is not designed to be worn under a 70-pound pack.
+Active Shell achieves its lower weight and increased breathability through improved construction — a polyurethane layer serves as an adhesive that bonds the inner lining to the membrane, a process that uses less glue than Gore-Tex Pro.
 Additionally, the Active membrane is thinner than Gore's other membranes, so it weighs less.
-Our treadmill test again failed to quantify that Active Shell is more breathable than Pro, but in the field, it sure feels that way, and it is noticeably more mobile and supple, and less crinkly and loud when moving inside the jacket.
-The Outdoor Research Axiom is the only jacket in this year's review to feature a GORE-TEX Active Shell.
+Our stationary bike test was not able to quantify that Active Shell is more breathable than Pro, but in the field, it sure feels that way, and it is noticeably more mobile and supple, with less crinkly noise when moving in the jacket.
+To take full advantage of this membrane's low weight, it is usually paired with thin (think 20-denier) shell fabrics.

 Finally, all W.L.
-Gore membranes have oleophobic properties — they resist body oils, which tend to build up in the neck, shoulders, and hood areas.
-Each type of Gore membrane has the same film and liner and manufacturers choose from different face fabrics.
+Gore membranes boast oleophobic properties.
+This means they resist body oils, which can tend to build up in the neck, shoulders, and hood areas.
+Each type of Gore membrane has the same film and liner, but manufacturers get to choose from different face fabrics.
 In general, higher denier and tighter weaves increase the face fabric's durability, but with corresponding costs in terms of weight and price.

 All waterproof breathable technologies are different.
-GORE-TEX 3-layer membranes contain over nine billion microscopic pores per square inch.
+Gore-Tex 3-layer membranes contain over nine billion microscopic pores per square inch.
 These pores are 20,000 times smaller than a water droplet, but 700 times larger than a water vapor molecule.
-Contrary to popular belief, water vapor does not pass through any type of GORE-TEX.
-Instead, the shell's membrane's thin PU (polyurethane) layer forces moisture to move through the membrane via solid state diffusion — the PU layer absorbs water vapor which moves through the film as water droplets until it reaches the outside, when it can then return to water vapor and evaporate.
-While this process most certainly does work, but it can be uncomfortable to experience the 95% relative humidity levels that may be required on the inside of the jacket to force solid state diffusion.
+Contrary to popular belief, water vapor does not pass through this type of Gore-Tex.
+Instead, the shell's membrane's thin PU (polyurethane) layer forces moisture to move through the membrane via solid-state diffusion — the PU layer absorbs water vapor, which moves through the film as water droplets until it reaches the outside when it can then return to water vapor and evaporate.
+While this process most certainly does work, it can be uncomfortable to experience the 95% relative humidity levels that may be required on the inside of the jacket to achieve solid-state diffusion.

 Choosing the Right Hardshell Jacket

-Also be sure to consider the outdoor activities where you will need your hardshell jacket.
-Backcountry skiing is intrinsically aerobic (you spend 90% of the time moving and sweating), so a lightweight, air permeable shell will probably keep you dryer from within.
-On the other hand, ice climbing tends to be a colder activity with long periods of sitting or standing still and potentially getting dripped on.
-In this case, a heavier GORE-TEX shell will most likely keep you dryer from the outside and warmer.
-An additional consideration might be weight.
-If you're counting ounces, then light is right; however be sure that you don't sacrifice too much on weather protection.
+Be sure to consider the outdoor activities where you plan to use your hardshell jacket.
+Backcountry skiing is intrinsically aerobic (you spend 90% of the time moving and sweating), so a lightweight, air-permeable shell will probably keep you drier from within.
+On the other hand, ice climbing tends to be a colder activity with long periods of belaying and standing still while potentially being dripped on.
+In this case, a heavier Gore-Tex shell will most likely keep you warmer and drier from the outside.

 Waterproof Breathable Care Tips

 A key part of maintaining the breathability and weather resistance of your hardshell jacket is keeping it as clean as possible.
-Dirt and abrasion are your shell's enemies.
-Both will wear away the DWR coating and fray the face fabric, which in turn reduces the shell's breathability.
-Without a healthy DWR finish, the face fabric will absorb more water and become heavier and less breathable.
+Dirt and abrasion are your shell's worst enemies.
+Both will wear away the durable water repellent (DWR) coating and fray the face fabric, which can, in turn, reduce the shell's breathability.
+Without a healthy DWR finish, that face fabric will absorb more water and become heavier and less breathable.
 A fresh DWR treatment, in contrast, will provide that magic "water off a duck's back" effect that we all hope to see from an expensive jacket.